-On the first floor with its giant reception rooms, the original marble continues throughout, as does renovated and original wooden flooring, stained glass and the likes.
+On the first floor with its giant reception rooms, the original marble continues throughout, as does renovated, original wooden flooring and stained glass.

 The impressive main reception or banquet space is the Grand Salon, decorated in Louis XIV style.
-What a venue for a wedding, and just across the landing is yet another terrace looking over at the Eiffel Tower.
-It’s enough incentive to get married again, even to the same husband!
+Across the landing is yet another terrace looking over at the Eiffel Tower.
+It's enough incentive to get married again, even to the same husband!

 This trumeaux mirror reflects yet another mirror which previously framed a large portrait of Prince Roland's Grand Uncle, Napoleon I (his brother was Roland's grandfather, Lucien Bonaparte).

-But reminders of his presence don’t just include the ornate bells and whistles that remind us that he was last male descendent of the Lucien Bonaparte line.
-Clever clogs Prince Roland was foremost an explorer, geographer and botanist, named president of the Geographical Society in 1910 – a position he held until his death in 1924 at age 66 – plus nominated President of the Scientific Academy.
+Prince Roland was the last male descendent of the Lucien Bonaparte line but he was foremost an explorer, geographer and botanist.
+He was named president of the Geographical Society in 1910 - a position he held until his death in 1924 at age 66 - plus nominated President of the Scientific Academy.

-Forced to abandon a military career due to new legislation in 1886 banning the relations of French rulers to serve in the armed forces, Prince Roland was devoted to botany.
-He cultivated the world’s largest private herbarium (2nd largest in France and 7th in the world), comprised of more than 2.5 million samples of about 300,000 herb and fern species.
-They were eventually moved to Lyon as there wasn’t enough space within Paris’ Natural History Museum!
+Forced to abandon a military career due to new legislation in 1886 banning the relations of French rulers to serve in the armed forces, Prince Roland was primarily a botanist.
+He cultivated the world's largest private herbarium (2nd largest in France and 7th in the world), comprised of more than 2.5 million samples: about 300,000 herb and fern species.
+They were eventually moved to Lyon as there wasn't enough space within Paris' Natural History Museum!

 Examples of his botanical collections are showcased in the lifts taking us to the 65 hotel rooms and 33 suites - many of them with unique views of the Eiffel Tower.